apollo

 Drug Warnings

 Do not take DINOPROSTONE if you are allergic to DINOPROSTONE or its ingredients.
 Be sure your doctor knows your entire pregnancy history, especially if you have ever had a C-section or major surgery on your uterus, if you have had a baby born in a breech position, or if you have had a difficult labour or delivery of a previous child.
 Increasing the dose of DINOPROSTONE can be harmful if your womb already has too strong contractions, any obstructions in the pathway that might prevent the delivery or if the baby is not receiving a sufficient oxygen supply.
 Also, the use of DINOPROSTONE is not advisable if the baby is wrongly positioned in the birth canal, the baby’s head is too large to fit through the pelvis, the placenta lies near the neck of the womb, the placenta separates from the womb before birth, the womb is over-extended and likely to tear (in case you are carrying more than one baby).
 A DINOPROSTONE should not be used for a prolonged time if the contractions do not increase or have severe pre-eclamptic toxaemia (high blood pressure, protein in the urine, and swelling) or blood or heart circulation problems.
-A professional should always administer DINOPROSTONE at a hospital, do not practice self-administration.
+A professional should always administer DINOPROSTONE at a hospital and not practice self-administration.

 Drug Interactions